StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.2.8
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.2.1

 ## What's new

-### Version 0.2.8
+### Version 0.2.1

 1. Several Julia 0.4 fixes (tested up the Julia 0.4-rc4)
 2. This version only runs on Julia 0.4
 3. Added initial support for variational-bayes in Stan 2.8.0.

-### Version 0.2.1

-1. Several Julia 0.4 fixes
-2. Added the ODE example from the Stan manual to Examples.
+4. Added the ODE example from the Stan manual to Examples.
 Please read the comments on ode.jl.

 ### Version 0.2.0